boystrange/ProgramVerification/src/Chapter/Imp/SmallStep.lagda.md

 We proceed by first establishing `theorem-small-big`, namely the if part of the Equivalence Theorem above.
-Its proof uses `lemma-small-big` talling that if a configuration reduces in one step to a second one which converges to some state, then the former converges to the same state.
+Its proof uses `lemma-small-big` talling that if a configuration reduces in one step to a second one which converges to a state, then the former converges to the same state.

 ```